The influence of workload during the COVID-19 pandemic on the social life of the nurses

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Background: Nurses have been the frontline fighters during the COVID-19 pandemic.
-This challenge has placed nurses under huge workload pressure, which has in turn affected many aspects of their lives.
+This challenge has placed nurses under tremendous workload pressure, which has, in turn, affected many aspects of their lives.
 During the COVID-19 pandemic in Saudi Arabia, many hospitals and healthcare systems have been adversely affected.
 However, few studies have examined the impact of workload during the COVID-19 pandemic on nurses’ social lives.

 Objective: This study aimed to examine the relationship between the workload during the COVID-19 pandemic and its impact on the social life of nurses.

-Conclusion: The study revealed how the workload in hospital during the pandemic period affected the healthcare workers’ social lives, especially nurses.
-Therefore, it is necessary to provide support to nurses and to know their needs during the pandemic period, which may motivate them and reduce their workload to improve their work/life balance and performance.
+Conclusion: The study revealed how the workload in the hospital during the pandemic period affected the healthcare workers’ social lives, especially nurses.
+Therefore, it is necessary to support nurses and know their needs during the pandemic, which may reduce their workload to improve their work/life balance and performance.
 The other lessons learned from the pandemic are that the hospitals should focus more on providing a training program for nurses on a crisis preparedness plan and positive coping techniques.

 - social life,